DiamondLightSource/httomo/docs/source/howto/process_lists_guide.rst

 Methods order
 -------------

-The general rule for building the multitasked process list is the following:
+Some general rules for building a process list from individual methods are the
+following:

-* Any process list needs to start with :ref:`reference_loaders` which are provided as :ref:`reference_templates`.
+* Any process list needs to start with an :ref:`HTTomo loader<reference_loaders>`, which are provided as :ref:`reference_templates`.
-* The execution order of the methods in the process list is **sequential** starting from the top to the bottom.
+* The execution order of the methods in the process list is **sequential** starting from the top and ending at the bottom.
-* The exchange of additional data between method is performed using :ref:`howto_proc_httomo_params`.
+* The exchange of additional data between methods is performed using :ref:`howto_proc_httomo_params`.

 .. toctree::
    :maxdepth: 2